MM2-0/Kvaesitso/docs/docs/developer-guide/plugins/plugin-types/common/_query_plugin_config.md

   database.
 This is relevant when a user pins a search result to favorites, or when they assign a tag or custom label.
 In these situations, the launcher needs to be able to restore the search result from its database.
 There are two different strategies:
+    - **`StorageStrategy.StoreCopy`** (default): The launcher stores all relevant information about this search result in its own internal database.
+The result can be restored without querying the plugin again.
+The launcher will try refresh the search result at its own discretion (e.g. when a user long-presses a restored search result to view its details).
+This strategy is the default and should be used whenever the plugin can't restore a search result immediately.
+It is best suited for online search plugins.
     - **`StorageStrategy.StoreReference`**: The launcher only stores the ID of the search result, and the plugin that created it.
 To restore a result, the plugin is queried again.
-This strategy allows the plugin provider to update a search result at a later point in time.
-      However, plugins that use this strategy must guarantee that a search result can be restored in a timely manner.
-In particular, the plugin provider must be able to restore a search result without any network requests.
+This allows the plugin to update key fields (i.e. the label) immediately.
+However, plugins that use this strategy must guarantee, that they can restore a search result at any time, in a timely manner.
+In particular, the plugin must be able to restore a search result without any network requests.
+This strategy is best suited for on-device search plugins.
-    - **`StorageStrategy.StoreCopy`** (default): The launcher stores all relevant information about this search result in its own internal database.
-The result can be restored without querying the plugin again.
-This strategy is very easy to implement.
-The downside is, that results cannot be updated at a later point in time.
-    - **`StorageStrategy.Deferred`** : The launcher stores all relevant information in its own internal database, like `StoreCopy`.
-A fresh copy is fetched from the plugin provider when the user opens the search result's detail view.
-This allows the plugin provider to update the search result at a later point in time, without the time constraints of `StoreReference`.